LytixChain/lytix/README.md

 - 1 from then on

-15 confirmations maturity for mined or staked rewards ZeroCoin is removed in current source and is in maitnenance mode on Mainnet
+15 confirmations maturity for mined or staked rewards ZeroCoin has been removed from the wallet and is in maitnenance mode on Mainnet

 -------------------------

+Other Information

 - Discord - https://discord.gg/CZfZ7Ex
 - Telegram - https://t.me/lytixchain